 The Department of Sociology offers M.A. and Ph.D. degrees in sociology.
 The master's degree program emphasizes theory and methodology.
 Students in the doctoral program are expected to select one major area for intensive study and examination.
 There are five major substantive areas for possible specialization: crime and conflict, family, social stratification, health and illness, and community and environment.
 Students may pursue specialties within or across the major areas of specialization or propose to the graduate committee other major areas of specialization that fall within the faculty's competence.

 In addition to meeting the general Graduate School requirements, applicants must submit current scores (within five years) from the general test of the Graduate Record Examination (GRE).

 Undergraduate majors in other fields may be admitted.
-However, if the student's undergraduate work has not included an introductory course in sociological theory, research methods and statistics, these courses must be taken, or equivalent knowledge demonstrated, in addition to the requirements outlined above.
+However, if the student's undergraduate work has not included introductory courses in sociological theory, research methods, and statistics, these courses must be taken, or equivalent knowledge demonstrated, in addition to the requirements outlined above.